DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 : Length of the IP Prefix of the advertised route, in bits.
 MUST be lesser or equal to the length of the IP Address field, in bits.

-Upon receiving the ROUTE_REJECTION message, an endpoint MUST stop routing IP packets in that prefix to its peer.
-Note that this message can be reordered with DATAGRAM frames, and therefore an endpoint that receives packets for routes it has rejected MUST NOT treat that as an error.
+Upon receiving the ROUTE_REJECTION capsule, an endpoint MUST stop routing IP packets in that prefix to its peer.
+Note that this capsule can be reordered with DATAGRAM frames, and therefore an endpoint that receives packets for routes it has rejected MUST NOT treat that as an error.

-## ROUTE_RESET Message {#route-reset}
+## ROUTE_RESET Capsule {#route-reset}

-The ROUTE_RESET message allows an endpoint to cancel any routes it had previously advertised or denied.
-This message uses a CONNECT-IP Stream Chunk Type of 0x05.
+The ROUTE_RESET capsule allows an endpoint to cancel any routes it had previously advertised or denied.
+This capsule uses a Capsule Type of 0xfff104.
 Its value uses the following format:

 ~~~
-ROUTE_RESET Message {
+ROUTE_RESET Capsule {
 }
 ~~~
-{: #route-reset-format title="ROUTE_RESET Message Format"}
+{: #route-reset-format title="ROUTE_RESET Capsule Format"}

-Upon receiving the ROUTE_RESET message, an endpoint MUST stop routing IP packets to its peer.
-Note that this message can be reordered with DATAGRAM frames, and therefore an endpoint that receives packets for routes it has rejected MUST NOT treat that as an error.
+Upon receiving the ROUTE_RESET capsule, an endpoint MUST stop routing IP packets to its peer.
+Note that this capsule can be reordered with DATAGRAM frames, and therefore an endpoint that receives packets for routes it has rejected MUST NOT treat that as an error.

-The main purpose of the ROUTE_RESET message is to allow endpoints to not have to remember the full list of routes they have shared with their peer.
-In practice, it is expected that ROUTE_RESET messages will be closely followed by ROUTE_ADVERTISEMENT messages that will refill the routing table that was just cleared.
+The main purpose of the ROUTE_RESET capsule is to allow endpoints to not have to remember the full list of routes they have shared with their peer.
+In practice, it is expected that ROUTE_RESET capsules will be closely followed by ROUTE_ADVERTISEMENT capsules that will refill the routing table that was just cleared.

-## SHUTDOWN Message
+## SHUTDOWN Capsule

-The SHUTDOWN message allows an endpoint to communicate to its peer that it is about to close the CONNECT-IP stream, with a string explaining the reason for the shutdown.
-This message uses a CONNECT-IP Stream Chunk Type of 0x06.
+The SHUTDOWN capsule allows an endpoint to communicate to its peer that it is about to close the CONNECT-IP stream, with a string explaining the reason for the shutdown.
+This capsule uses a Capsule Type of 0xfff105.
 Its value uses the following format:

 ~~~
-SHUTDOWN Message {
+SHUTDOWN Capsule {
   Reason Phrase (..),
 }
 ~~~
-{: #shutdown-format title="SHUTDOWN Message Format"}
+{: #shutdown-format title="SHUTDOWN Capsule Format"}

 Reason Phrase: